How to Use Linest Function in Excel

 MMULT and LINEST Formula Simultaneous Usage

-Example 8: The usage of SUMPRODUCT & LINEST simultaneously
+Example 8: The simultaneous usage of SUMPRODUCT and LINEST formulas

 In this example, we're using the same data as the previous one, but this time we're using both sum and linear formulas to find the answer that we missed for a while.

-This is something that will allow us to properly evaluate the input data and see the differences in the pattern.
+This will allow us to properly evaluate the input data and see the differences in the pattern.

 SUMPRODUCT LINEST Formula Simultaneously